lmouline/greycat/doc/start/temporal.md

 The orange nodes in the graph represent the changes compared to the version before.
 Over time, both attributes of nodes, i.e., values, as well as the structure of the graph itself can arbitiraly change.
 Usually, considering only the latest state of a graph is not enough, instead, many applications require to analyse and correlate past data.
 That is where temporal graphs are required.

-First, we create again a graph, just like for the non temporal example
+First, we create again a graph, just like for the non-temporal example

 ```java
 Graph g = new GraphBuilder().build();